jan-ondruch/milagros/README.md

 I avoided using any kind of template system or framework to achieve pixel-perfect result.<br> I put a lot of thought into nice-clean UI to cover up the kind of “sandbox” UX.<br><br>
-Even though this project isn’t for any customer, I played around with the code a lot to make is as efficient as possible:<br>
+Even though this project isn’t for any customer, I played around with the code a lot to make is as efficient as possible:

 -All the files are commented and clearly readable.<br>
 -React components are logically separated into different modules.<br>